 Sports-related nerve damage occurs due to stretching of the nerve.
 A stretch beyond 10% of the resting length would damage the nerve.

-The nerve injury results in serratus anterior paralysis leading to winging of scapula.
+The nerve injury results in serratus anterior paralysis leading to winging of the scapula.

 It is the point where the long thoracic nerve intersects the most dominant and inferior serratus branch of the thoracodorsal artery